This web1 publication aspires to dip into Gita

 A publisher may infest webpages sometimes unknowingly.
 Plug and play code such as Google Analytics are easy to install if not pre-installed.
 They however breach the sacred trust between a reader and publisher.
 A good reading experience is not only a readers' right, it is also a good design choice - it makes pages load faster.

-We know, in order to keep their services free - email, search, social - likes of Google and Facebook turned the internet into an advertising platform.
+In order to keep their services free - email, search, social - likes of Google and Facebook turned the internet into an advertising platform.
 Every click is analysed at the perils of reading experience - to place clickbaits.
 But If you thought they were the only culprits, you would be surprised !
 CNN uses as many as 21 trackers!
 And most other trusted names are equally bad.

 A better compromise is to use duckduck go privacy extension.
 It stops trackers (and cookies) that are there for the sole purpose of profiling, but it allows those needed for the application functions.
 Not an ideal case but still the best among available options.